Z Wave vs Zigbee - Zigbee winner

 Z Wave makes a big change, but is it too late?

 After Z Wave learned about the smart home standard collaboration, which they were left out of, they decided to make a big change.
-As of December 2019, Silicon Labs is allowing other companies to make Z Wave chips, effectively turning Z Wave into an open standard over night.
+As of December 2019, Silicon Labs is allowing other companies to make Z Wave chips, effectively turning Z Wave into an open standard overnight.

 They also decided to spin off their Z Wave certification program into an independent organization, outside of Silicon Labs.
 An important step in ensuring the Z Wave protocol remains open.